-- How does outdoor light at night relate to traffic safety? - How does it relate to both violent crime and property crime? - · Can we design better experiments to answer these questions definitively? - What are the characteristics of lights, such as intensity, color, and other design features, that achieve desired safety results? - How can the directionality, uniformity, controllability and spectral tuning of LED lighting support actual and perceived safety with minimally disruptive light levels? - By how much can roadway, street and area lighting be dimmed during low-traffic times in a safe and legally defensible manner?
+- How does outdoor light at night relate to traffic safety? - How does it relate to both violent crime and property - Can we design better experiments to answer these questions definitively? - Which systematic effects and confounding factors contribute most to uncertainties in ALAN/public safety research? - What are the characteristics of lights, such as intensity, color, glare, and other design features, that achieve desired safety results? - How can the directionality, uniformity, controllability and spectral tuning of LED lighting support actual and perceived safety with minimally disruptive light levels? - By how much can roadway, street and area lighting be dimmed during low-traffic times in a safe and legally defensible manner?